Current as of: 9th May 2023

 - During the course of providing medical services, further personal information may be collected – the practice uses eTP (Electronic Transfer of Prescriptions), eReferrals, My Health Record .

 - Your personal information may also be collected when visiting the website, contacting the practice via email, SMS, or telephone, making an online appointment or communicating via the practice’s social media accounts.

 - In some circumstances personal information may also be collected from other sources.
 Often this is because it is not practical or reasonable to collect it from you directly.
 This may include information from:

 - other involved healthcare providers, such as specialists, allied health professionals, hospitals, community health services and pathology and diagnostic imaging services

 - your health fund, Medicare, or the Department of Veteran’s Affairs (as necessary).

-- with third parties who work with our practice for business purposes, such as accreditation agencies, medical researchers or information technology providers – these third parties are required to comply with APPs and this policy
+- with third parties who work with this practice for business purposes, such as accreditation agencies or information technology providers – these third parties are required to comply with APPs and this policy

 - with other healthcare providers